rseeto/GettingandCleaningData/CODEBOOK.md

 Introduction
 ------------
-The gettingandcleaningdataproject.txt is a tab-separated file is derived from the data set at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The gettingandcleaningdataproject.txt is a tab-separated file derived from the data set at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 The following steps were used to clean the data and produce the text file: